 The Kill Gland

 The Hish-Qu-Ten have kill glands that are basically an organ that produces strong hormones that make the Predators go into a frenzy.
 They kill glands are kept in check by medicine.
 If a kill gland is left uncontrolled, Predators can attack their hunting buddies or even mates in a mad frenzy.
-The kill glands can be considered a strength and weakness at the same time.
+The kill glands can be considered a strength and weakness for the Predators at the same time.
 A human on the Midnight planet dozed a group of Predators with the gland secretion liquid and the Predators killed each other.
 Another Hish-Qu-Ten clan leader launched a nuclear attack on a fellow clan under the strong influence of the kill gland.

 The Hish-Qu-Ten scavenge technology from other races.
 They also use slave races to maintain and upgrade that technology, like the Amengi race.
-The Hish techonology is generally easy to use, for the purpose of even the dumbest members of their clans to be able to handle it.
+The Hish technology is generally easy to use, for the purpose of even the dumbest members of their clans to be able to handle it.
 Through the scavenging, the Hish have been able to gather powerful weapons, like a planet clearing space ray or nuclear weapons.
 On their safaris, the Hish prefer to use hovering platforms to get a good overview of the jungle.
 Their arsenal is mostly the same as the Yautja Weapons, with shoulder cannons, wristblades and spears being generally used.

 Hish-Qu-Ten in Mortal Kombat XL